Hedging Strategies

 Regulatory considerations

-Hedging strategies must comply with various regulatory requirements:
+Hedging strategies must comply with various regulatory requirements, including:

 • Position limits